abraunegg/onedrive/docs/podman.md

 ### 2. First run
 The 'onedrive' client within the container needs to be authorized with your Microsoft account.
 This is achieved by initially running podman in interactive mode.

-Run the podman image with the commands below and make sure to change `ONEDRIVE_DATA_DIR` to the actual onedrive data directory on your filesystem that you wish to use (e.g. `"/home/abraunegg/OneDrive"`).
+Run the podman image with the commands below and make sure to change the value of `ONEDRIVE_DATA_DIR` to the actual onedrive data directory on your filesystem that you wish to use (e.g. `"/home/abraunegg/OneDrive"`).

 It is a requirement that the container be run using a non-root uid and gid, you must insert a non-root UID and GID (e.g.` export ONEDRIVE_UID=1000` and export `ONEDRIVE_GID=1000`).